More about Parmjit Dhanda

 In 2009 he fought a high profile and radical campaign to be Speaker of the House of Commons, winning plaudits for his hustings speech from all three party leaders (video of speech – above).

-Since leaving Parliament he has worked as a senior trade union official, Executive Director of Back Heathrow and as a non-executive director in the housing, health and regeneration sectors, including his role as National Chair of the Allied Health Professions Federation.
+Since leaving Parliament he has worked as a senior trade union official, Executive Director of Back Heathrow and as a non-executive director in the housing, health and regeneration sectors.
+He was the first independent Chair of the Allied Health Professions Federation.